Chinatown Storefront Library

 Support for the Storefront Library was widespread throughout its three month operation.
 For example, the Mayor of Boston, many local and city officials, and a representative of the Governor of Massachusetts attended the Storefront Library's Oct 14, 2009 opening.
 The President of the Boston Public Library and members of her staff also attended and returned at a later date to see the Storefront Library in operation.
 Governor Deval Patrick awarded Boston Street Lab a citation for community service to the Chinatown community.
 The Chinese Progressive Association awarded Boston Street Lab its 2010 Social Justice and Innovation Award.
 All of this attention successfully generated a broader conversation about the importance of libraries to our collective public life at a time when many urban public library systems—including Boston's—are closing branches or reducing hours.

 The Storefront Library closed in Feb 2010 according to plan, in order to allow the community, via the Friends of the Chinatown Library, to push for a more traditional, city-funded branch.
 All books were transferred to the Friends for safekeeping and use.
-There is still no public library for Chinatown, however the Storefront Library has reinvigorated the Chinatown community's campaign for permanent library services in the neighborhood:
+The Storefront Library has reinvigorated the Chinatown community’s campaign for permanent library services in the neighborhood:

 - the Friends of the Chinatown Library has expanded its membership.
 The Friends also recently received a grant from a large foundation to plan a community-based library modeled on the Storefront Library;